-5. The UNified Ontology for BID
+5 The UNified Ontology for Biologically Inspired Design (UNO-BID)

-The detailed analysis of the ontologies of DANE and SAPPhIRE has demonstrated that the two modeling approaches are complementary and compatible with each other.
-They can therefore be adopted as the fundamental constituents of a unified ontology suitable for building an integrated framework for BID.
+The detailed analysis of the ontologies of DANE and SAPPhIRE has demonstrated that the two modelling approaches are complementary and compatible with each other.
+They can therefore be adopted as the fundamental constituents of a unified ontology suitable for building an integrated framework for Bio-Inspired Design.

 The construction of this unified ontology has been implemented by the authors in Protégé 4.3.0 (Build 304).
 The graphs depicting the unified ontology have been realized with the OntoGraf plug-in 1.0.1.
-In these graphs, the entities are represented by rectangular boxes connected by oriented lines.
-A continuous line represents a "has subclass" relationship (Figures 9 and 10), i.e., the entity on which the line terminates is a subclass of the entity from which the line originates.
-A dotted line represents the property relationship "defined by" (Figure 11), i.e., the entity on which the line ends is needed to define the entity from which the line originates.
+In these graphs the entities are represented by rectangular boxes connected by oriented lines.
+A continuous line represents a "has subclass" relationship (Figure 9 and Figure 10), i.e. the entity on which the line terminates is a sub-class of the entity from which the line originates.
+A dotted line represents the property relationship "defined by" (Figure 11), i.e. the entity on which the line ends is needed to define the entity from which the line originates.